 Challenger games last about one hour and have two innings; everyone on the team hits.
 So both teams get two times at bat.
 Challenger teams follow tee ball rules, with coach-pitch.
 Everyone hits and everyone advances one base, except for the last batter who is the “home run” hitter and runs all the bases.
 When the home run hitter is running, courtesy dictates that everyone waits for the player to make it home before heading into the dugout.

-Sometimes when a ball is hit, the coaches will throw out extra balls so the players have more opportunities to participate by catching and throwing.
+Sometimes, after a hit, the coaches will throw out extra balls so the players have more opportunities to participate by catching and throwing.
 Though the defense may make plays to try to get a runner out, the runner is never out.
 They stay on the base and will advance when the next batter hits.

 Challenger Buddies are peer athletes from our Cupertino Little League teams.

 Buddies are individuals who assist Challenger athletes as needed in the areas of batting, base running, and defense.
-The main idea of Challenger Buddies is to help provide protection if needed when the Cupertino A’s Challenger athletes are on the field.
-For instance, in case a line drive is hit, or a hard-thrown ball is heading toward a player, a buddy is there to catch it or knock it down.
+Challenger Buddies help provide protection if needed when the Cupertino A’s Challenger athletes are on the field.
+For instance, in case a player hits a line drive or a hard-thrown ball is heading toward a player, a buddy can catch it or knock it down.

-Challenger players and their buddies warm up together for about 30 minutes before each game, which is a great time for buddies to help with the warm ups and allow the players and buddies to get to know each other.
+Challenger players and their buddies warm up together for about 30 minutes before each game.
+It is a great time for buddies to allow the players and buddies to get to know each other.

-Other aspects of the program include providing guidance (helping direct players around the bases) and building camaraderie between special needs kids and those without special needs.
+Buddies can also provide guidance during the game, such as helping direct players around the bases.
+Finally, we encourage camaraderie between special needs kids and those without special needs.

 Each team in the Minors, Majors, and Juniors Divisions “buddies up” with the Challenger As for at least one game during the season.